Romans-I-XVI/Roku-gameEngine/README.md

 ##### onDrawBegin(canvas)

-This is called before the instance is drawn and receives the canvas as a object that can be drawn to.
+This is called before the entity is drawn and receives the canvas as a object that can be drawn to.

 ##### onDrawEnd(canvas)

-This is called after the instance is drawn and receives the canvas as a object that can be drawn to.
+This is called after the entity is drawn and receives the canvas as a object that can be drawn to.

 ##### onButton(code)